Who doesn’t enjoy receiving a postcard from a loved one? An alternative to sending formal letters, postcards were first introduced during the...

 No white beard, no red hat, no belly—this is what St Nicholas looked like before his radical makeover.
 However, this stern man–looking like any other saint— would not have conquered children’s hearts, so Coca-Cola needed to upgrade his look to…

-In 1931 the company commissioned an illustrator Haddon Sundblom to develop advertising posters using the image of Santa Claus himself (and not a man dressed up like Santa) to place them in magazines.
-Sundblom’s Santa debuted in 1931 in The Saturday Evening Post and appeared also in Ladies Home Journal, National Geographic, The New Yorker, and he was inspired by a 1822 poem “A Visit From St. Nicholas” (commonly called “‘Twas the Night Before Christmas”) by Clement Clark Moore.
-Moore’s description led to an image of a friendly, pleasantly plump and human saint.
+In 1931, the company commissioned the illustrator Haddon Sundblom to develop advertising posters, based on previous images of Santa Claus, for magazine advertisements.
+Sundblom’s Santa debuted in 1931 in The Saturday Evening Post and appeared also in Ladies Home Journal, National Geographic, and The New Yorker.
+He was inspired by a 1822 poem A Visit From St. Nicholas (commonly called Twas the Night Before Christmas) by Clement Clark Moore.
+Moore’s description led to an image of a friendly, pleasantly plump, human saint.

 Sundblom painted the image of Santa using his friend Lou Prentiss, a retired salesman, as a model.
 Yet when Prentiss passed away, Sundblom used himself looking in the mirror.
-The children who appear with Santa were based on Sundblom’s neighbors, two little girls, although he changed one of them to a boy.
+The children who appear with Santa were based on Sundblom’s neighbors, two little girls; he changed one of them to a boy.

-Happy St Nick’s Day, I hope you’ve all been good and you’ll get a candy today!
+Happy St Nick’s Day!
+I hope you’ve all been good and you’ll get a candy today!

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!